jhall773/Integrated-CPP-Calculation-Modules-for-Python/README.md

+# Project Structure

+Python_and_CPP_dev/
+│
+├── CMakeLists.txt          # CMake configuration for building the C++ → Python modules
+├── requirements.txt        # Python dependencies (including the correct pybind11 version)
+├── test.py                 # Simple Python script that imports and tests the compiled modules │
+├── calculations.hpp        # Header declaring the calculator functions (add, subtract, multiply, divide) ├── add.cpp                 # C++ implementation of addition
+├── subtract.cpp            # C++ implementation of subtraction
+├── multiply.cpp            # C++ implementation of multiplication
+├── divide.cpp              # C++ implementation of division (using std::optional for safe division)
+│
+├── add_bindings.cpp        # pybind11 bindings exposing add/sub/mul/div to Python
+│
+└── build/                  # Created by CMake; contains compiled .so Python modules
+    ├── calclib.cpython-*.so
+    └── addlib.cpython-*.so
+## Notes on Structure:
+- **Source files (.cpp)** contain the actual C++ logic.

+- **Header file (.hpp)** declares the functions so multiple modules can include them.

+- **add_bindings.cpp file** is where pybind11 exposes C++ functions to Python.

+- **CMakeLists.txt** controls how everything is compiled.

+**build/ is generated — it’s not meant to be committed to GitHub.
+You can generate these yourself using the CMakeLists.txt**

+**test.py** is the Python entry point that loads the compiled modules and runs example operations.

 # Introduction
 I created this repository while teaching myself how to build **Python extension modules in C++ using pybind11 and CMake**.
 The goal isn’t to provide a production‑ready package, but to document the steps, structure, and patterns that helped me understand how Python can call into C++ for faster numerical operations.
 If you’re learning the same tools, feel free to explore or reuse the examples here.